rootsongjc/kubernetes-handbook/content/en/blog/how-to-debug-microservices-in-kubernetes-with-proxy-sidecar-or-service-mesh/index.md

 ---
-title: "How to debug microservices in Kubernetes with proxy, sidecar or service mesh?"
+title: "How to Debug Microservices in Kubernetes With Proxy, Sidecar or Service Mesh?"
 description: "This article explains three patterns/tools for debugging microservices in Kubernetes and the changes brought by the introduction of Istio for debugging microservices."
 image: "/images/banner/debug.jpg"
 categories: ["istio"]